benc-uk/touchmidi-old/README.md

 # TouchMIDI
-Flexible HTML5 based control surface for controlling external devices via MIDI
+A flexible HTML5 based control surface for controlling external devices via MIDI

 Designed for use on touch screen devices, but also compatible with keyboard and mouse.
 A range of simple widgets is supported:
- * Vertical slider
+ * Vertical & horizontal slider
- * Horizontal slider
- * Push button
+ * Push & toggle button
- * Toggle button
- * Round encoder / knob
+ * Round encoder
  * XY Pad

 Supported MIDI messages are:
- * Note On & Note Off - For button widgets
+ * Note On & Note off
- * CC - For all widgets
+ * Controler change (CC)
- * NRPN - For all widgets except buttons
+ * NRPN
- * Program change - For all widgets
+ * Program change / bank select

-Layout is done via HTML, and everything is laid out with sets of simple `div` tags, with some custom (not standard HTML) attributes.
+Layout is done in HTML with simple `div` tags.
+A series of custom (not standard HTML) attributes extend the model.
 For example:
 ```html
 <div class="row">
   <div class="slider" colour="#EE8800" midicc="1, 51" label="#"></div>